cedar: Optimized and Unified Machine Learning Input Data Pipelines: Introduction

-We implemented both local (multiprocessing) and distributed (Ray~\cite{osdi18:moritz_ray}) backends, and we evaluated \systemname on a diverse set of six input data pipelines across ML domains.
-By understanding the complex systems dynamics that arise in each pipeline, \systemname successfully leverages a mix of optimizations and backends to maximize each pipeline's performance.
-On average, \systemname outperforms state-of-the-art ML input data systems, including tf.data~\cite{vldb14:murray_tfdata}, tf.data service~\cite{socc23:audibert_tfdataservice}, Ray Data~\cite{website:ray-data}, and PyTorch's DataLoader~\cite{website:torch-utilsdata} by $2.49\times$, $1.87\times$, $2.18\times$, and $2.74\times$, respectively.
-We plan to open source \systemname upon publication, providing a platform for the community to further develop and leverage input data optimizations.
+We evaluated \systemname on a diverse set of eight input data pipelines across ML domains, using both local and distributed execution engines.
+By understanding the complex systems dynamics that arise in each pipeline, \systemname successfully leverages a mix of optimizations and engines to improve each pipeline's throughput.